-During the last quarter of each year, our executive management team, consisting of Mr. Gad, Dr. Møller and Mr. Kruse evaluates our corporate performance and each of our named executive officer's individual performance (other than themselves).
+During the last quarter of each year, our executive management team, which for fiscal 2021 consisted of Mr. Gad, Dr. Møller and Mr. Kruse, has evaluated our corporate performance and each of our named executive officer's individual performance (other than themselves).
 Based on this evaluation, base salary for the coming year and cash bonuses for the current year are determined.
-For 2018, 2019 and 2020 this determination was made on a discretionary basis.
-Beginning in 2021, our executive management team will determine overall corporate goals and individual performance goals for each of our named executive officer (other than themselves) and increases in base salary, and base their determination of cash bonus on achievement of the corporate goals and individual performance and a review of competitive market data and consideration of other factors.
+For 2019 and 2020 this determination was made on a discretionary basis.
+Beginning in 2021, our executive management team determined overall corporate goals and individual performance goals for each of our named executive officers (other than themselves) and increases in base salary, and based their determination of cash bonus on achievement of the corporate goals and individual performance and a review of competitive market data and consideration of other factors.